Parental Alienation Syndrome

 What is Parental Alienation Syndrome?

-Parental alienation syndrome is where one parent attempts to turn the child from a relationship against the other parent.
-This usually takes place where one parent is angry at the other parent and paints a negative image of the other parent.
-This can be done by certain comments, blaming the other parent or false accusation against the other parent.
+Parental alienation syndrome occurs where one parent attempts to turn the child against the other parent.
+This usually takes place where one parent is angry at the other parent and paints a negative image of them.
+This can be done through certain comments, blaming the other parent, or making false accusations against them.

 Parental alienation syndrome is a form of psychological abuse.
 It impacts both the child and the parent who is alienated.
 This syndrome is now widely recognised in the UK.
-According to CAFCASS parental alienation is ‘when a child’s hostility towards one parent is not justified and is the result of psychological manipulation by the other parent’.
+CAFCASS describes parental alienation as ‘when a child’s hostility towards one parent is not justified and is the result of psychological manipulation by the other parent’

 Is parental alienation a crime?